ebelinski/iosref/swift.md

 {:toc}
 </div>

-Last updated April 7, 2018.
+Last updated October 7, 2018.
 To use the Xcode download links, log into [developer.apple.com](https://developer.apple.com/) first.
 Some Xcode versions are not available for download.

 ### Open source versions